aksnzhy/tit/README.md

-# tit
+# Tit
-A super-fast and easy-to-use C++ network library in a header file.
+A fast, flexible, and header-file-only C++ network message-passing library.